 - Please bring a bag for your child’s clothes.

 - Please note that photos taken at Hana-matsuri may be used in newsletters of Setagaya-ku and Karasuyama, also on the web site of Karasuyama Bukkyokai.

 - Attractions such as cotton candy venders and magic shows are scheduled every year.

 - Staff in cute animal costumes will also join the procession.

-The graveyards are expected to be crowded on 20th and 21st.
+The graveyards are expected to be crowded on 21st and 23rd and 24th.
 Shuttle bus services for Teramachi are increased during the Higan week.

 July 13th make an O-Bon festival bonfire to welcome ancestors'soul home

 July 16th make a fire to see off the spirits of the dead